How to Trade the Bat Pattern – Harmonic bat pattern strategy

 The next thing that needs to be satisfied for a valid Bat pattern structure is a minimum 0.382 Fibonacci retracement of the XA leg and it can go as deep as 0.50 Fibonacci retracement of the XA leg, but it can’t break below the 0.618.
 This will create the B leg of our Bat pattern.

-The next thing we’re going to look forward is for a retracement of the AB leg up to at least 0.382 Fibonacci ratios, but it can’t go above the 0.886, and this will create our third point C of the harmonic Bat pattern strategy.
+The next thing we’re going to look for is a retracement of the AB leg up to at least 0.382 Fibonacci ratios, but it can’t go above the 0.886, and this will create our third point C of the harmonic Bat pattern strategy.

 The Bat Pattern Market Strategy